IBM/ibm-pak/docs/command-help.md

 oc ibm-pak generate mirror-manifests <case name> <target-registry> --version <case version> --filter <list of groups> [--final-registry <final-registry>]

 Flags:
+      --filter string           comma separated list of values, which can either be a group name or architecture (default "") --final-registry string   if the provided target registry is a filesystem (has a "file://" prefix), a final registry needs to be provided to generate proper ICSP and Catalog Sources, if target registry is a registry server then this argument enables the registry to registry mirroring path (default "")
+  -h, --help                    help for mirror-manifests
       --version string          the exact "case version" already downloaded by "oc ibm-pak get" (optional - assumes latest if not provided)
-    --filter string           comma separated list of values, which can either be a group name or architecture (default "") --final-registry string   if the provided target registry is a filesystem (has a "file://" prefix), a final registry needs to be provided to generate proper ICSP and Catalog Sources (default "") -h, --help                help for mirror-manifests
+Global Flags:
+      --log_file string   If non-empty, use this log file -v, --v Level           number for the log level verbosity [0 (normal), 1 (fine), 2 (finer) or 3 (finest)]
 ```

 Example: